NicoH123/TwitterSentiment/README.md

 # TwitterSentiment

 TwitterSentiment is an extension for Semantic MediaWiki which enables you to quickly analyze the mood about different topics on Twitter, right from your MediaWiki.
+To do this, we use the three Sentiment Analysis APIs provided by [Datumbox](http://www.datumbox.com/machine-learning-api/), [Meaningcloud](http://www.meaningcloud.com/products/sentiment-analysis), and [Sentiment140](http://help.sentiment140.com/api).

 ## Installation